What an endpoint includes

 - set the endpoint

-urlto the deployed route for your handlerhttps://my-endpoint.com/route-demo-request - Akapulu will call your endpoint and return the result to the conversation flow
+urlto the deployed route for your handlerhttps://my-endpoint.com/route-demo-request - Akapulu Labs will call your endpoint and return the result to the conversation flow

 - JSON response will be added to llm context and will transition to the “Pricing Help” node